saxenavansh1236-web/face-search/README.md

   install.
 - AI/edit detection is heuristic, not a trained model — see the dedicated section above for exactly what it does and doesn't catch.
+- HEIC uploads are converted to JPEG at quality 95 before indexing/ search — this is a lossy re-encode, so embeddings are generated from the converted JPEG, not the original HEIC bytes.
+In practice this has negligible effect on match accuracy, but worth knowing if you're trying to reproduce bit-exact results.

 ## Scope note